 When all these blessings and curses I have set before you come on you and you take them to heart wherever the LORD your God disperses you among the nations, and when you and your children return to the LORD your God and obey him with all your heart and with all your soul according to everything I command you today, then the LORD your God will restore your fortunes and have compassion on you and gather you again from all the nations where he scattered you.
 Even if you have been banished to the most distant land under the heavens, from there the LORD your God will gather you and bring you back.
 He will bring you to the land that belonged to your ancestors, and you will take possession of it.
 He will make you more prosperous and numerous than your ancestors (Deuteronomy 30:1-5)

-After being exiled for thousands of years, in 1948 – in the lifetime of many alive today – the modern nation of Israel was re-born from a United Nations resolution and Jews started emigrating back to Israel from nations around the world – exactly as Moses’ predicted.
+After being exiled for thousands of years, in 1948 – within the lifetime of many alive today – the modern nation of Israel was re-born from a United Nations resolution and Jews started immigrating back to Israel from nations around the world – exactly as Moses’ predicted.
 In India today, the thousand- year Jewish communities in Cochin, Andhra Pradesh and in Mizoram are dwindling rapidly as Jews depart to return to their ancestral land.
 Only about 5000 Jews remain in India.
-The Blessings of Moses are being fulfilled before our eyes, as certainly as the Curses shaped their history.
+The Blessings of Moses are becoming fulfilled before our eyes, as certainly as the Curses shaped their history.

 This has several implications for us.
-First, The blessings & curses had their authority and power from the God of the Bible.
+First, the blessings & curses had their authority and power from God.
 Moses was simply an enlightened messenger – a Rsi.
-The fact that these curses and blessings reaches down thousands of years, across the nations of the globe, and affects billions of people (the return of Jews to Israel has created turmoil – regularly causing events to make global headlines) – is evidence that this God has the power and authority that the Bible (Veda Pusthakan) says He has.
-In the same Torah He also promised ‘that all peoples on earth’ would be blessed.
-‘All peoples on earth’ would include you and me.
-Then in the sacrifice of Abraham’s son, God reiterated that ‘all nations would be blessed’.
-The striking location and details of that sacrifice are clues to help us know how to obtain this blessing.
-The blessings being poured out now on the Jews returning from Mizoram, Andhra Pradesh and Kerala is a Sign that God wants to and can equally bless peoples in all the states of India and in the other nations around the world as He promised in His Word.
+The fact that these curses and blessings reaches down thousands of years, across the nations of the globe, and affects billions of people (the return of Jews to Israel has created turmoil – regularly causing events making global headlines) – is evidence that this God has the power and authority that the Bible (Veda Pusthakan) says He has.
+In the same Hebrew Vedas He also promised ‘that all peoples on earth’ would be blessed.
+‘All peoples on earth’ include you and me.
+Again in the sacrifice of Abraham’s son, God reiterated that ‘all nations would be blessed’.
+The striking location and details of that sacrifice help us know how to obtain this blessing.
+The blessings being poured out now on the Jews returning from Mizoram, Andhra Pradesh and Kerala is a Sign that God wants to and can equally bless peoples in all the states of India and in the other nations around the world as He promised.
 Like the Jews, we too are offered Blessings in the midst of our Curse.
 Why not receive the gift of Blessing?